Push tokens through stream keys

 srt://mistserveraddress:8889?streamid=9p6iKigoFluD1WcUeRtp3pNTxpvp0fMQ

-For WebRTC you'll need to target the HTTP or HTTPS port.
-And use the following syntax:
+For WebRTC, target either the HTTP or HTTPS port and use the following format:

 http://mistserveraddress:8080/webrtc/9p6iKigoFluD1WcUeRtp3pNTxpvp0fMQ